Estimated reading time: 4 minutes

 Worm food

-As long as you’re fussy about details you’ll now have a super-powered fertiliser machine in your garden.
-Use appropriate bedding materials, add the right type of worms, and feed them the good stuff.
+As long as you’re fussy about the details when you set up your worm farm, you’ll now have a super-powered fertiliser machine in your garden.
+Most problems are caused by:

 Related Articles